► 20% OFF SITEWIDE! Sitewide Sale ► GOING FAST!Doorbusters

 How Different Bulb Materials Affect Color Output

 Different light bulbs produce varying colors of light based on the materials and technologies used in their construction.
 For example, incandescent bulbs generate light by passing electricity through a thin filament, typically made of tungsten.
 This filament heats up and glows, producing warm, yellowish light.
-Halogen bulbs, a type of incandescent, utilize a gas mixture that allows the filament to burn hotter and brighter, resulting in a crisper, whiter light.
+This means also it is generally not as "hot" as bulb producing whiter light.
+Halogen bulbs, a type of incandescent bulb, uses a gas mixture that allows the filament to burn hotter and brighter, resulting in a crisper, whiter light.

 CFLs (Compact Fluorescent Lamps) and LEDs (Light Emitting Diodes) rely on different principles.
-CFLs contain a small amount of mercury vapor that emits ultraviolet light when electrified; this UV light then excites a phosphor coating inside the bulb, producing visible light in various color temperatures.
+CFLs contain a small amount of mercury vapor that emits ultraviolet light when electrified; this UV light then excites a phosphor coating inside the bulb, producing visible light in various color temperatures depending on the chemical makeup.

 LEDs, on the other hand, produce light through a semiconductor material that emits photons when an electric current passes through it.
-The color of light emitted by LEDs can be adjusted by altering the materials used in the semiconductor, allowing for a broad spectrum of color temperatures.
+The color of light emitted by LEDs can be adjusted by altering the materials used in the semiconductor, somewhat like filtering white light through stained glass, allowing for a broad spectrum of color temperatures.
 This diversity in bulb materials and technologies leads to the various color outputs you see in different types of light bulbs.

 Types of Light Bulbs and Their Color Temperatures